lucianomprado/sumdate/README.md

 sumdate
 =======

-Jquery plugin used to sum dates
+Jquery plugin used to sum and validate dates

 Sintax